Elite Beat Agents: Reception

 Upon release, Elite Beat Agents was critically acclaimed, receiving an average score of 87.7% on GameRankings.
-From the date of its release to November 28, 2006, Agents sold 120,000 copies.
-Then-president of Nintendo of America Reggie Fils-Aime has stated that while sales were strong, he was disappointed that they were not better, having expected 300,000 copies sold in light of critical acclaim.
+By November 2006, Agents sold 120,000 copies.
+Then-president of Nintendo of America Reggie Fils-Aimé has stated that while sales were strong, he was disappointed that they were not better, having expected 300,000 copies sold in light of critical acclaim.
 Only 179,000 copies of the game have been sold in North America by January 2009.

 Elite Beat Agents won several awards in 2006.
 It won the Nintendo DS game of the year award from both IGN and from Nintendo Power.
 IGN gave it several other DS-specific awards, including Best Music Game, Best Artistic Design, Best Story, Most Innovative Design, and Best Licensed Soundtrack.
 They also awarded its developer, iNiS, with best developer for the DS for its development of Elite Beat Agents.
 Nintendo Power gave it several other awards as well, including Best Nintendo DS game, Best Music Game, Best Alternative Game, and Best New Character in regard to the Agents.
 They later named it the best Nintendo DS game released and the seventh best game of the decade.
 Other notable awards include Best Music/Rhythm Game from GameSpot, an entry on the list of "52 Games We'll Still Be Playing From 2006" from Gaming Target, Best Puzzle Game from GameTrailers, and Quirkiest Game from Electronic Gaming Monthly.
+During the 10th Annual Interactive Achievement Awards, Elite Beat Agents received a nomination for "Handheld Game of the Year" by the Academy of Interactive Arts & Sciences.

 Despite the game never being officially released in Japan, Agents drew the interest of import gamers in the country, just like how Ouendan was enjoyed outside of it.

 Future

 Possible sequel

-One month after the game's first release in North America, Fils-Aime himself, disappointed with initial sales, expressed hope that Agents could get a sequel and become a franchise, but there were no efforts to make one.
+One month after the game's first release in North America, Fils-Aime himself, disappointed with initial sales, expressed hope that Agents could get a sequel and become a franchise, but ultimately nothing came of it.
 Ten years later, Yano stated in an interview that he would love to bring a sequel to Elite Beat Agents to a Nintendo platform, but the exact circumstances will depend on the capabilities of those platforms and how well the game fits to it.